 There are perceived issues with the handling of first responder roles appropriately due to not understanding the community.
 Similarly, there are concerns regarding police responses to incidents involving people suffering a crisis episode (e.g., after an ICE arrest) or exhibiting mental health issues.
-Many community members feel that police are not well trained to de-escalate situations and to provide the type of empathetic, compassionate, emotional and psychological support needed in these types of situations.
+Many community members feel that police are not well trained to de-escalate behaviors and to provide the type of emphatic, compassionate, emotional and psychological support needed in these types of situations.
 As a result, some of these encounters are very traumatizing for the residents.

-5. Lack of Police Outreach
+5. Lack of Police Outreach.

 Many community members feel that although the use of technology and social media have helped police to reach out to more people and places than in the past, many residents also feel that OPD should make greater efforts to reach out to hard-to-reach communities.
-Only one officer is reported to be actively involved with the Hispanic community, regularly visiting local churches and talking to Spanish-speaking groups about police practices.
+Only one officer is reported to be actively involved with the Hispanic community, regularly visiting local churches and talking to Spanish-speaking groups about police policing practices.

 In addition, police need to improve their communication skills to get their message across in a more effective and sensitive manner.
-While active on Facebook, the current OPD page on the Village website is not updated and is not working well as an effective outreach tool.
-Some residents feel that the OPD Facebook page should address a range of social issues for which a police response would be helpful; it should tag different community groups; and all of its content should be available in Spanish.
-In January 2021, OPD created a new Facebook page, Policia de Ossining, to provide Spanish language content.
-The two Facebook pages are run by different individuals and do not provide the same content.
+While active on Facebook, the current OPD page is not updated and is not working well as an effective outreach tool.
+Some residents feel that the OPD Facebook page should address a range of social issues for which a police response would be helpful; it should tag different community groups; and some of its content should be available in Spanish.

-Topic 3 Community Priorities
+Topic 3Community Priorities